Artemis I mission team to test 'gentler' loading procedure for mega moon rocket - KESQ

 The Artemis I mega moon rocket is ready for another test before its next launch attempt to journey around the moon and back.

-The mission team is expected to begin the Artemis I cryogenic demonstration test shortly after 7:15 a.m.
+The launch director gave the “go” to begin tanking for the Artemis I cryogenic demonstration test at 7:30 a.m.
 ET Wednesday, and NASA will share live coverage on its website.
 If all goes well, the team expects the test to be completed by 3 p.m.
 ET.

 The Space Launch System rocket and Orion spacecraft continue to sit on the launchpad at Kennedy Space Center in Florida.